MicrosoftDocs/fabric-docs/docs/data-engineering/graphql-schema-view.md

 Queries and mutations in the schema explorer have two additional options:

 - **Disable** - Prevents any requests from executing the query or mutation.
-If execution is attempted, an error will be returned.
-Once a query or a mutation is disabled, a schema reload takes place and Schema Explorer will show the query or mutation as grayed out.
+If execution is attempted, an error is returned.
+Once a query or a mutation is disabled, a schema reload occurs, and the query or mutation appears grayed out in the schema explorer.

 ![Disable query or mutation option shown on schema explorer](./media/graphql-schema-view/disable-query.png)